HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/custom_login_filter_sample.md

     </UserList>
     ```

-2. A second web-browser (for example Microsoft Edge) will be opened and then the wpsadmin user try to login with that web-browser as well.
+2. A second web-browser (for example Microsoft Edge) is opened and then the wpsadmin user tries to login with that web-browser as well.
 Because the wpsadmin user is already logged in using the Google Chrome web-browser, the login will be rejected by the Login-Filter and the user will be redirected to the login-page, again.

     ```text
     Custom Portal Login Filter at login called!